tmansuy/HorizonReportsDeveloperDocs/_docs/deploying/publishing.md

 * Enable read and write access to the App_Data, Licenses, and Logs folders.

+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> For docker based deployments, the Licenses and Logs folders will be located under the App_Data shared volume.

 ### Publishing to Microsoft Azure
 The simplest way to publish to a Microsoft Azure server is to publish to a local folder first, then copy the files from the local folder to the Azure server.
 Follow these steps: